pknviki95/Python/concepts/Datatypes/String_datatypes/README.md

             variable[index number]

-- **Indexing can be peroformed only with the total index present in the string;if we ask for return value that exceeds existing index range it throws Index error**
+- **Indexing can be performed only with the total index present in the string;if we ask for return value that exceeds existing index range it throws Index error**

 ### [str_index_error.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/String_datatypes/scripts/str_index_error.py) - To understand the Indexing range of string - Index error: